-Logical Consequences - Letting a child experience consequences that we have devised and that are related to the situation.
+Logical Consequences - Letting the child experience consequences that we have devised and that are related to the situation.

-Rules that make sense - This involves concepts such as, "hands are for helping not for hurting," and taking care of the environment, "if you spill it you need to clean it up."
+Rules That Make Sense - This involves concepts such as, "hands are for helping not for hurting," and taking care of the environment, "if you spill it, you need to clean it up."